Bedford, Nova Scotia: Geography

 Bedford is approximately 18 km from Downtown Halifax.
 Bedford covers 3,979 hectares (39.79 km^{2}) of land area.
 As Bedford is quite centralized in the municipality its borders are formed by the community boundaries it shares with its neighbours.
 To the north are the communities of Lower Sackville, Lakeview and Waverley and Dartmouth are to the east, Halifax and Timberlea to the south and finally Hammonds Plains to the west.

+The Town of Bedford before amalgamation.

 Topographically, the area is situated over bedrock, with a high proportion of rockland and exposed bedrock ridges, dotted with many lakes and wetlands.
 In these ridge terrains, soils are typically dry, shallow, and coarse, and often degraded by a history of repeated wildfire.

 Bedford has several large lakes including: Marsh Lake, Sandy Lake, Kearney Lake and Paper Mill Lake, the latter being the secondary tributary of the Bedford Basin.

 The main tributary of the Bedford Basin estuary is the Sackville River.
 The river has been heavily affected by ongoing development within its watershed and a chronic loss of riparian zones along its shores, especially in downtown Bedford, where the impervious surfaces of shopping centres and strip malls dominate the landscape.
 The secondary tributary of the Basin flows Paper Mill Lake then through Moirs Mill Pond adjacent to a commercial shopping district at the intersection of the Bedford Highway and Hammonds Plains Road.
 Both areas are composed almost entirely of impervious surfaces where contaminated stormwater and surface runoff are unable to permeate into the ground and instead flow directly into the Bedford Basin.

 The developed area of Bedford’s shore line is mainly long the Bedford Bay portion of the basin.
 It consists of a public waterfront boardwalk through a 1 km portion of DeWolf Park and follows along to Lions Park and along Shore Drive.
 Its eastern shore consists of a "blast buffer zone" that surrounds Canadian Forces Ammunition Depot Bedford; this is the Royal Canadian Navy’s weapons magazine for its Atlantic fleet.